scando1993/thingsboard.github.io/docs/iot-video-tutorials.md

 ## Integration

-####  ThingsBoard PE: Data Converters Configuration Guide
+####  Pacificsoft PE: Data Converters Configuration Guide

 Data Converters are a part of the Platform Integration feature.
 ThignsBoard uses two types of data converters:

- - Uplink data converters: to parse the payload of the incoming message and transform it to the same format used by ThingsBoard.
+ - Uplink data converters: to parse the payload of the incoming message and transform it to the same format used by Pacificsoft.
  - Downlink data converters: to transform the incoming rule engine message and its metadata to the format that is used by the corresponding Integration.

 This video tutorial will show you how to configure data converters.